Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

 ## About

 Target for Microsoft Library Manager integration.
-Include this project via NuGet or import its Targets file to ensure the vendor assets in your _libman.json_ are fetched before build and included during publishing.
+Include this project via NuGet or import its Props and Targets files to ensure the vendor assets in your _libman.json_ are fetched before build and included during publishing.

 For general details about and usage instructions see the [root Readme](../Readme.md).